KDAB/KDChart/README-commercial.txt

 License
 =======
-The KD Chart Software is (C) 2001-2016 Klarälvdalens Datakonsult AB (KDAB), and is available under the terms of:
+Copyright (C) 2001-2016 Klarälvdalens Datakonsult AB (KDAB), a KDAB Group company, <info@kdab.com>
-* the GPL (see LICENSE.GPL.txt for details)
-* the KDAB commercial license, provided that you buy a license. please contact info@kdab.com if you are interested in buying commercial licenses.

-Commercial use is described in README-commercial.txt.
+Commercial licensing terms are available in the included file
+        LICENSE.txt (for non-US customers) or
+        LICENSE.US.txt (for US customers)
+, respectively.

+For terms of redistribution, refer to the license agreement.

 About KDAB
 ==========